dmitrypol/dmitrypol.github.io/_posts/2017-05-30-rethink-db.md

 categories:
 ---

 Sometimes there is a technology which we love right away until we really use it in depth and then we start encountering it's limitations.
 When I first used [MongoDB](https://www.mongodb.com/) with [Mongoid ORM](https://github.com/mongodb/mongoid) I loved the flexible schema and ability to declare fields right in my model classes (no need for schema migrations).
-But now after using Mongo for a number of years on different projects I really miss some traditional SQL things (like JOINs and transactions).
+But now after using Mongo for a number of years on different projects I really miss some traditional SQL features (like JOINs and transactions).

 I recently used [RethinkDB](https://www.rethinkdb.com/) on several small projects.
 I feel that with RethinkDB the experience was the opposite.
 I have not used it enough to see the benefits (compare to MongoDB) but I already hit a number of limitations.
 Not in the DB itself but in the ecosystem around it.
+I can't help but contrast that to [Redis](https://redis.io/) which has a fanstastic ecosystem.

 * TOC
 {:toc}